CDDLeiden/QSPRpred/docs/use.rst

 run settings arguments
 ^^^^^^^^^^^^^^^^^^^^^^^
-As with the data preparation including `-d`, will print debug information to the log file.
+As with the data preparation including `-de`, will print debug information to the log file.
 The random seed can also be set manually (although identical results are not guaranteed while keeping the same random seed).
 Furthermore, the number of cpu's used for model training and the gpu number for training pytorch models can be set.